Looking for stabilizers in NSOP$\_1$: The case of -free PAC fields

 The proof of the following proposition was hinted to me by Ramsey:

-\begin{prop} Let $F$ be a monster $e$-free PAC field of characteristic $0$ with $e$ finite and $V$ be an absolutely irreducible variety defined in $F$.
+\begin{prop} Let $F$ be a monster $e$-free PAC field and $V$ be an absolutely irreducible variety defined in $F$.
 Let $k\prec F$ be an elementary substructure over which $V$ is defined.
 Then the measure $\mu_{V}$ is definable over $k$.\end{prop}